-A few nodes in the network advertise themselves as sink.
+1) Parent Selection in EFPBARP: A few nodes in the network advertise themselves as sink.
 Other nodes in the network form a tree network topology and send data toward these root nodes.
 Each node chooses the path to root by selecting the next hop based on a routing gradient [11].
-3DPBARP uses Surface Distance (SD) as its routing gradient.
-Each node is labelled as a MRD value.
-Roots MRD value is 0 and others nodes' value is calculated by formula 2:
+EFPBARP uses Surface Distance (SD) as its routing gradient.
+Each node is labelled as a Minimum Root Distance (MRD) value.
+Roots MRD value is 0 and others nodes' value is calculated by formula 1:

-$$Node(MRD) = Parent(MRD) + Link(SD)$$ (2)
+$$Node(MRD) = Parent(MRD) + Link(SD)$$ (1)

-$$Link(SD) = \sqrt{(Xp - X)^2 + (Yp - Y)^2 + (Zp - Z)^2}$$ (3)
+$$Link(SD) = \sqrt{(Xp - Xn)^2 + (Yp - Yn)^2}$$ (2)

-Where Link(SD) denotes to surface distance of node and (X_p, Y_p, Z_p) denotes to position of parent an (X, Y, Z) denotes to position of the node.
+Where Link(SD) denotes to surface distance of node p and n and $(X_p, Y_p)$ denotes to position of parent and $(X_n, Y_n)$ denotes to position of the node.
 Each node selects its parent from a group of its qualified neighbours that have already advertised their MRD values.
-The neighbour that is selected as the nodes parent is the neighbour with the least MRD value.
+The neighbour that is selected as the node's parent is the neighbour with the least MRD value.
+Location management phase is one of the key factors in EFPBARP.
+The Parent Forward Region (PFR) is calculated in location management phase to ideally contain minimum forwarding nodes to limit the number of retransmitting nodes in group of one hop neighbours.
+In PFR, the parent location denotes as (Xn, Yn).